planetmint/planetmint-driver-ts/README.md

     // Metadata contains information about the transaction itself
     // (can be `null` if not needed)
-    { what: 'My first BigchainDB transaction' },
+    { what: 'My first Planetmint transaction' },

     // A transaction needs an output
     [ driver.Transaction.makeOutput(